 Similar to one of the most popular fonts in the business world (Helvetica), Aileron Regular is a fantastic choice for businesses who want to stay classic and traditional with their font—but don’t want to choose something generic or overused.
 This sans serif font incorporates subtle design changes (like curving the lowercase “i” underneath the title) to add visual interest and differentiate it from other, more traditional font choices.

 Arimo is an innovative sans serif font that is metrically compatible with one of the most widely used fonts in the world—Arial.
-If you use Arial in your designs or business communications, Arimo—which offers clean lines and a simple, straightforward design—will add a sense of balance.
+If you use Arial in your designs or business memos, Arimo—which offers clean lines and a simple, straightforward design—will add a sense of balance.